ssemyan/sample-app-aoai-chatGPT/README.md

 ### Deploy from your local machine

 #### Local Setup: Basic Chat Experience

+1. Create a Python virtual environment ".venv" in the root folder of the repo.
+This will be used to install the backend dependencies.
+    ```
+    python3 -m venv .venv
+    ```

+1. Instal the python dependencies from "requirements.txt" into the virtual environment.
+    ```
+    ./.venv/bin/python -m pip install -r requirements.txt
+    ```

+1. Install the frontend dependencies and build the frontend into the "static" directory.
+    ```
+    cd frontend
+    npm install
+    npm run build
+    cd ..
+    ```

 1. Update the environment variables listed in `app.py` as described in the [Environment variables](#environment-variables) section.

     These variables are required: